Home » Amsterdam » Rijksmuseum tickets

 For a first-time visitor, the massive art museum can be confusing.

-A map of Rijksmuseum can help you save time and ensure you don’t miss the masterpieces.
+A map of Rijksmuseum can help visitors save time and find amenities such as washrooms, cafes, and souvenir shops.

 Download Rijksmuseum floor plan